richardkentgates/j-make/README.md

 # Useless Client-Side Website Rendering

 There are 4 required components of this project.
 The J-Make javascript, JQuery, the body.json file, and strict directory structure.
 If it seems overly-simplistic, it is, and on purpose.
-I want this to make each element completely segragated on the server, pulling content from directory contaners.
-I want this capability because I feel like development time on all projects take so long because changes have to be rolled out at such large scale that it take far too long to even get started.
+I want this to make each element completely segregated on the server, pulling content from directory containers.
+I want this capability because I feel like development time on all projects takes so long because changes have to be rolled out at such a large scale that it take far too long to even get started.

-This approach turns customizing and maintaining anything on the website into a small project.
-It also allows for drop-in style plugins, and is in the direction we all know it's going.
+This approach makes customizing and maintaining anything on the website a small project.
+It also allows for drop-in style plugins and is in the direction we all know it's going.
 Websites will eventually be web apps.
-Also, why do I need a pugin with site-wide capabilities to effect one widget?
+Also, why do I need a plugin with site-wide capabilities to effect one widget?
 Why does the entire website have to work within the same strict framework?

 # j-make.js

 Include a link to the j-make.js in your index.
-This script will use the JSON array as a map to build the elements to be apended to the &gt;body&lt;.
+This script will use the JSON array as a map to build the elements and append them to the &gt;body&lt;.
 The script will append id attributes to the elements based on tag name and element position index, such as header_0, main_1, and footer_2.
 J-Make also sets the class attribute for each generated element to "j-make".

 # JQuery